 Mortgage Economic Review: June 2019

-Angst on Wall Street soared in May, as tensions with China and Mexico heated up.
-Trade negotiations between China and the United States broke off suddenly, which rattled the markets and sent stock charges on a roller coaster all month.
+Angst on Wall Street soared in May as tensions with China and Mexico heated up.
+Trade negotiations between China and the United States broke off suddenly, rattled the markets, and sent stock charges on a roller coaster all month.
 Also, President Trump threatened new tariffs on Mexico because of the migrant situation at the border.
 The one big sticking point was Chinese espionage, especially the Chinese telecom manufacturer Huawei (reported Wah-Way).
 The U.S.

 Positioned intense restrictions towards Huawei, making it almost impossible for the organization to sell its products within the US.
 If a complete-blown Trade War develops, permit’s not neglected that China is maintaining US debt to the tune of $1.12 trillion – which they can use to retaliate in a Trade War.
-However, China can’t hurt the US an excessive amount – the reality is that to stay Economically wholesome, China wishes US Consumers to buy their products.
-This month’s Mortgage Economic Review summarizes Key Economic Data this is crucial to Mortgage and Real Estate Professionals.
+However, China can’t hurt the US excessively – to stay Economically wholesome, China wishes US Consumers to buy their products.
+This month’s Mortgage Economic Review summarizes Key Economic Data crucial to Mortgage and Real Estate Professionals.

 Interest Rates and Fed Watch

 The ultimate FOMC Meeting concluded on May 1st, with the FOMC Minutes launched on May 22nd.
-Reading the Minutes, you get the impact that maximum Fed Governors want to keep Interest Rates steady.
-The Fed has remained non-committal as to their next pass, but they’ve reiterated they may be “patient” and “information established.”
+Reading the Minutes, you get the impact that most Fed Governors want to keep Interest Rates steady.
+The Fed has remained non-committal about their next pass, but they’ve reiterated they may be “patient” and “information established.”
 Fed Speak translation: they may be in no hurry to raise or lower Interest Rates anytime soon as they retake a seat and watch the Economic Data roll in.
-In that manner, they’re watching Inflation and the all-vital yield curve – that is close to inverting.
-They are also monitoring trade tensions, Stock Market volatility, oil expenses, and European Economic stability.
-The next FOMC Meeting begins June 18th, and Fed Watchers don’t count on any adjustments in Interest Rates – however, odds of an Interest Rate cut earlier than yr cease have extended and at the moment are at eighty-five%.
+In that manner, they’re watching inflation and the all-vital yield curve close to inverting.
+They also monitor trade tensions, Stock Market volatility, oil expenses, and European Economic stability.
+The next FOMC Meeting begins June 18th, and Fed Watchers don’t count on any adjustments in Interest Rates – however, odds of an Interest Rate cut earlier than year cease have extended and, at the moment, are at eighty-five.

 Housing Market Data Released in May 2019

 Another month of mixed Economic Data from the Housing Market.
-With Interest Rates lower and a robust Labor Market, the Housing Market ought to be having an outstanding spring buying season – however, it’s just good enough.
+With interest rates lower and a robust labor market, the housing market ought to have an outstanding spring buying season; however, it’s just good enough.
 Most Loan Officers I’ve talked to say they may be busy with each Refi and Purchase transaction.
 Plus, they are seeing a growth in 1st Time Buyers.
-The dip in Interest Rates and softening of domestic costs have helped affordability, so the standard spring shopping may also very well expand into the summer season and fall.
-If rates maintain losing, we ought to see a busy Purchase and Refi marketplace all yr.
+The dip in interest rates and softening domestic costs have helped affordability, so standard spring shopping may also expand into the summer and fall seasons.
+If rates remain low, we should see a busy purchase and refi marketplace all year.

-New Home Sales (signed contracts in April) fell 6.Nine% to a seasonally adjusted annual price of 673,000 homes.
-The median New Home rate becomes $342, two hundred, and the common New Home rate was $393,seven-hundred.
-The quantity of New Homes for sale is expected at 332,000 devices, which represents a five.
+New Home Sales (signed contracts in April) fell by 6.Nine to a seasonally adjusted annual price of 673,000 homes.
+The median New Home rate becomes $342 two hundred, and the common New Home rate was $393 seven hundred.
+The number of new homes for sale is expected to be 332,000 devices, which is a five.
 Nine-month supply.

 Pending Home Sales Index (signed contracts in April) fell 1.5% to 104.Three from one zero five.Nine the prior month.